huggingface/huggingface.js/packages/gguf/README.md

 ### Disable strictly typed

 Because GGUF format can be used to store tensors, we can technically use it for other usages.
-For example, storing [control vectors](https://github.com/ggerganov/llama.cpp/pull/5970), [lora weights](https://github.com/ggerganov/llama.cpp/pull/2632),...
+For example, storing [control vectors](https://github.com/ggerganov/llama.cpp/pull/5970), [lora weights](https://github.com/ggerganov/llama.cpp/pull/2632), etc.

-In case you want to use your own GGUF metadata structure, you can disable strict type by casting the parse output to `GGUFParseOutput<{ strict: false }>`:
+In case you want to use your own GGUF metadata structure, you can disable strict typing by casting the parse output to `GGUFParseOutput<{ strict: false }>`:

 ```ts
 const { metadata, tensorInfos }: GGUFParseOutput<{ strict: false }> = await gguf(URL_LLAMA);